jsoconno/terraflow/docs.md

 ## Options
 ```
   --provider TEXT   The name of the Terraform provider.  [required]
-  --namespace TEXT  The namespace for the Terraform provider.  [required]
+  --namespace TEXT  The namespace of the Terraform provider.  [required]
-  --keyword TEXT    Keyword used to filter the list.
+  --keyword TEXT    A keyword used to filter results.
   --help            Show this message and exit.
 ```
 ## Commands